QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Social Network Structure <label:network>

-The network structure in my ABM model is based on small-world networks and random networks.
-On top of these two basic network structures, I further introduced the key attribute of influencers.
+The network structure in our ABM model is based on small-world networks and random networks.
+On top of these two basic network structures, We further introduced the key attribute of influencers.
 Influencers have more connections in the network.
 This design is intended to simulate the role of opinion leaders or key nodes in real society.
 There are three steps to build such a network: